 It was a big year for TVNZ in 2016 after launching its much-vaunted rebrand late last year.
 Now there’s more cause to celebrate as it continues to dominate the TV rankings, with TVNZ 2’s Gloriavale: A Woman’s Place, topping the list for most-watched show amongst the 25-54 demographic.

 Fairfax Media managing director Simon Tong has stressed the need to diversify the streams of revenue feeding into the business.
 And today, the company has taken a rather unorthodox step in this direction by announcing the launch of Stuff Fibre, a joint venture with New Zealand Fibre Communications Limited selling high speed, unlimited fibre connections.

-Following the Joseph Parker fight, and the illegal streaming that came with it, should rights holders be taking action against the offenders?
-Receptive.tv director Sam Aldred doesn't think this is a great idea.
+Following the Joseph Parker fight, and the illegal streaming that came with it, should TV and sponsorship brands be taking a different course of action?

 Around two weeks ago, Facebook extended the reach of its walled garden by launching its Canvas platform in all international markets.
 We chat to House of Travel’s marketing director Ken Freer about his thoughts on launching his first campaign on the platform.